fangyu-212/ENSO-oceanic-memory/README.md

 # Description
 To build an ocean modelling methodology which allows to isolate ”oceanic memory” driving ENSO phase transition, here we use NEMO ocean model to conduct control run and memory experiments.
 The heat flux damping is computed interactively via linear relaxation to climatological SST.

 The contribution of atmospheric linearities is quantified by replacing the total wind stress forcing as its linear part, and the the contribution of atmospheric nonlinearities is gained by subtracting the linear contribution from the total contribution.
-The linear wind stress forcing is from Srinivas et al. 2024.
+The linear wind stress forcing is isolated from Srinivas et al. 2024.

 The details for experiments are as follows: